The Impact of Hard Water on Plumbing

 Evidence of hard water on a bathroom faucet.

 Plumbing systems are essential.
 A healthy plumbing system in your home enables you to handle your personal care needs, access safe drinking water, do your laundry, and more.
-An unhealthy plumbing system can turn safe drinking water bitter, generate foul smells, produce mold, cause a sewage backup, and even lead to higher water bills.
+However, an unhealthy plumbing system can turn safe drinking water bitter, generate foul smells, produce mold, cause a sewage backup, and even lead to higher water bills.

-Maintaining your plumbing system prevents issues and saves you money in the long run.
-Hard water is an issue in some regions with higher concentrations of minerals in the water supply.
-Since it’s essential to understand threats that can compromise your home’s plumbing, it’s crucial you know the impact of hard water on plumbing and what you can do to protect your plumbing from hard water problems.
+Since it’s essential to understand threats that can compromise your home’s plumbing, you must know the impact of hard water on plumbing and what you can do to protect your plumbing from hard water problems.

 Is Hard Water Bad for Plumbing?

 Hard water contains high levels of minerals.
 The most common minerals associated with hard water are calcium and magnesium.
 However, minerals such as iron, aluminum, and zinc can also cause hard water.
+Hard water then damages plumbing systems, appliances, and clothing.

 Hard water can cause several plumbing issues, including the following: